Pilot cohort · accepting №01 – №05

 • Dedicated subdomain, configured end-to-end

-• Direct access to the build team
+• Direct line to the build team

-• Flat pilot fee, no subscription yet
+• Flat pilot fee.
+No subscription yet

 Honest answers.